SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex2/README.md

    ![New data definition 2](images/1210.png)

 3. Selection of a transport request
-   - Select or create a transport request00
+   - Select or create a transport request.
    - **!!!
 ONLY!!!** Press *Next*.
 Do **NOT** press *Finish*.

 > Caution